ANN is a C++ library which computes approximate nearest neighbors, by David Mount and Sunil Arya.

 In the nearest neighbor problem a set P of data points in d-dimensional space is given.
 These points are preprocessed into a data structure, so that given any query point q, the nearest (or generally k nearest) points of P to q can be reported efficiently.
 ANN is designed for data sets that are small enough that the search structure can be stored in main memory (in contrast to approaches from databases that assume that the data resides in secondary storage).
 The distance between two points can be defined in many ways.
 ANN assumes that distances are measured using any class of distance functions called Minkowski metrics.
 These include the well-known Euclidean distance, Manhattan distance, and max distance.

-ALBANY is available in a C++ version.
+ANN is available in a C++ version.

 ANN_TEST, a C++ program which can be used with the ANN library to perform approximate nearest neighbor calculations.

 ANN_TO_FIG, a C++ program which can convert the record of a search carried out by ANN_TEST into a graphical image in the FIG format.